The Junk Man's Adventures

 Kawasaki F7 magneto testing

-KE175 ignition test
+KE175 CDI ignition test

 KE/KD 175 CDI testing